Soutien-gorge

 Soutien-gorge sexy avec dentelle noire - pour femme

-Size is one of the key pieces of information you need to know about bras.
-However, did you know that around 8 out of 10 women are wearing the wrong bra size?
-And yet, a well-fitting bra makes all the difference: it enhances your silhouette, keeps you comfortable throughout the day, and helps maintain good posture.
-Choosing the right bra is therefore essential.
+Size is key information for knowing everything about bras.
+However, did you know that about 8 out of 10 women do not wear the right bra size?
+And yet, a well-fitted model makes all the difference: your silhouette is enhanced, you feel comfortable every day, and you preserve your posture.
+Choosing your bra correctly is therefore essential.

-To find out if you're wearing the right size, just observe how your bra sits on your body… Here are a few key indicators!
+To know if you are wearing the right bra size, simply observe how it positions itself on your body… Here are some indications!

-The back of your bra should remain straight and parallel to the floor, without riding up toward your shoulder blades.
-If it does, it may be a sign that your band size is too large and the straps are compensating for the lack of support.
-A quick tip: you should be able to slide two fingers under the back band—no more.
+The back of your bra must remain straight and parallel to the ground, without rising towards the shoulder blades.
+If it rises, it may be a sign that your back measurement is too large, and that the straps are compensating for the lack of support.

-2. The Straps: not too tight, not too loose
+2. The straps: neither too tight nor too loose

-Cups should hug your bust without compressing it, and without creating wrinkles in the fabric or unwanted gaps.
-If your bust spills out from the top or sides, you probably need a larger cup.
-Over time, this can cause discomfort or even injury, so be careful.
-If the fabric gapes, the cup is too large.
+The cups should fit your chest without compressing it and without creating folds in the fabric or undesirable gaps.
+If your chest overflows from the top or sides, you probably need a larger cup size.
+Over time, it may even cause pain or injury, so be vigilant.
+If, on the contrary, the fabric gapes, the cup is too large.

-4. The Underwire: it should frame, not cut
+4. The underwires: they should surround, not cut

-The underwire should follow the natural contour of your breasts, from underneath to the sides.
-If it sits on your breast instead of your ribcage, your cup is too small or misaligned.
-A properly positioned underwire doesn’t hurt, doesn’t rub, and should feel invisible.
+The underwires must naturally follow the contour of your breasts, from underneath to the armpit.
+If they sit on your chest instead of your ribcage, your cup is too small or poorly positioned.
+A well-positioned underwire does not hurt, does not rub, and is easily forgotten.

-5. The Center Gore: it should touch your sternum
+5. The bridge (or center gore): it must touch the sternum

-This small piece in the center of the bra should lie flat against your sternum.
-If it lifts away, it’s usually a sign that the cup is too small or the shape doesn’t suit your bust.
-A gore that lies flat indicates good support and an optimal fit.
+This small piece in the center of the bra should rest flat against your sternum.
+If it lifts, it is usually a sign that the cup is too small or that the shape does not suit your chest.
+A flat center gore means good support and an optimal fit.

-Want to learn more about choosing the right bra?
+Do you want to know more about choosing the right bra?

-Find out which bra to choose for sagging breasts to restore support and comfort, and learn how to calculate your bra size to finally find the lingerie that perfectly suits your body shape.
+Discover which bra to choose for sagging breasts to regain support and comfort, and learn how to calculate your bra size to finally find the lingerie perfectly adapted to your morphology.

 Quick Checklist: Signs of a Poorly Fitting Bra